prappleizer/CRCombine/README.md

-# rejectCR
+# crcombine

-A simple tool for CR rejection using information from multiple images.
+A simple tool for cleaning astronomical images with CR rejection using information from multiple images.